 The first Earth Day was a "teach-in" focused on engaging thousands of students on a sunny, spring day in 1970 to help address the environmental crises of the day.
 Today, International Earth Day is global day of action, celebrated in over 190 countries, raising awareness of ideas to support a happy and healthy planet.

-Why We Love Earth Day
+Why Earth Day is Important

 A. We All Have Only One Earth

 Regardless of the science and policy debates, we all can agree that we do love this one Earth we get to share.
 So why not take some time to think about how you can make a difference.
 A lot of people doing small things will add up to big things.